hershbhasin/hershbhasin.github.io/_posts/2019-01-02-aws-networking.md

 Zone: us-east-1a

-**Internet Gateway**

-Go to the internet gateways tab and create

-Name: web-igw

-Attach to vpc: web-vpc

 **Route Table** (aka "Implied Router")

-Each VPC has a default route table which is automatically associated with each subnet you create.
-All traffic into, out of and within a vpc traverses a implied router.
-It is the gatekeeper and the brains of vpc networking

-*Create a route table and associate it with a vpc*
+*Create a route table and associate it with a vpc* (There will be a default route created for this vac, ignore it)

 ​	Name: web-pub,